Csea Employee Benefit Fund

 How does Csea Employee Benefit Fund spend its money?

 Csea Employee Benefit Fund directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 1%.
+This exceeds the 65% industry benchmark.

 Are donations to Csea Employee Benefit Fund tax-deductible?